PA-RISC Linux

 Contributed by Thibaut Varene

-The PA-RISC Linux port effort started at ESIEE in December 1999, with Thierry Simonnet (who was then managing the General IT Resources Service at ESIEE) getting involved in the early stages of the port.
-By mid September 2000, Simonnet decided to get students involved, and he started a case study for students to participate in as part of their school curriculum.
-The study was conducted in parallel by HP Labs, who massively sponsored the effort of the school, being one of its long time key partner.
-This enabled the students to rapidly acquire skills and credibility, and the study was completed in February 2001, and presented at Linux Expo in Paris, and several months later at the Debian 1 Conference in Bordeaux, France.
-With its increasing success, the initial case study spawned into a larger project that was open to students either on their free time or as part of their classes, and more of them joined what was to be called the PATeam.
-From 2001 to the end of 2003, the team has been very active, doing numbers of development in the Linux kernel (writing drivers and improving overall stability).
+The PA-RISC Linux port effort started at the French network of graduate schools ESIEE (École Supérieure d'Ingénieurs en Électrotechnique et Électronique) in December 1999, with Thierry Simonnet, who was then managing the General IT Resources Service at ESIEE getting involved in the early stages of the port.
+In 2000, Simonnet decided to get students involved and started a case study as part of their school curriculum.
+The study was conducted in parallel by HP Labs, who sponsored the effort of the school, being a long time partner.
+This enabled the students to acquire skills, the study was completed in 2001 and presented at Linux Expo in Paris and at the Debian 1 Conference in Bordeaux, France.

 References